ceford/cefjdemos-data-jdm-help/articles/en/extensions/extensions-install.md

   generally recommended that you use the "Install from Web", "Upload Package File" or "Install from Folder" options when installing new Extensions.

-## Related Information

-- If you install a Component Extension, it will be listed as a new Menu Item in the *Components* menu.
-- You can assign a Menu Item to an installed Component Extension in the [Menu Items list](https://docs.joomla.org/Help4.x:Menus:_Items/en "Help4.x:Menus: Items/en") by clicking the *New* toolbar button.
-The new Component will show in the Internal Link list of Menu Item Types.
-- If you install a Module Extension, it will be added to the list of the Modules in the [Modules list](https://docs.joomla.org/Help4.x:Modules/en "Help4.x:Modules/en"), where you can enable/disable it.
-You can also customize it's parameters in the [Module Edit](https://docs.joomla.org/Help4.x:Extensions_Module_Manager_Edit/en "Help4.x:Extensions Module Manager Edit/en") screen.
-- An installed Plugin Extension will be added to the list of the [Plugins list](https://docs.joomla.org/Help4.x:Plugins/en "Help4.x:Plugins/en"), where you can enable/disable it.
-By clicking the [Plugin Name](https://docs.joomla.org/Help4.x:Plugins:_Name_of_Plugin/en "Help4.x:Plugins: Name of Plugin/en"), you can customize its parameters on the following screen.
-- An installed Template Extension will be added to the Site or Administrator list of the [Template Styles list](https://docs.joomla.org/Help4.x:Templates:_Styles/en "Help4.x:Templates: Styles/en") where you can assign it to all of the pages or to the selected ones.
-  You can also customize its parameters, edit the HTML or CSS source, or preview the available Module positions.
-- An installed Language Extension will be added to the Site or Administrator list of the [Languages list](https://docs.joomla.org/Help4.x:Languages:_Installed/en "Help4.x:Languages: Installed/en"), depending on the client attribute of the Extension.
-This screen let's you assign it as the default language, if desired.